onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 restaurants theaters shops it's got everything

-tape script 6.5 pronunciation I'm older than Jane but I'm not as old as John he's the oldest
+tapescript 6.5 pronunciation I'm older than Jane but I'm not as old as John he's the oldest

-tape script 6.6 six point
+tapescript 6.6 six point
 six Ben and me who's cleverer you or Ben me of course I'm much cleverer than Ben isn't nearly as clever as me

-tape script 6.7 six point seven who's kinda you or Ben me of course I'm much kinder than Ben he isn't nearly as kind as me who's funnier you or Ben me of course I'm much funnier
+tapescript 6.7 six point seven who's kinda you or Ben me of course I'm much kinder than Ben he isn't nearly as kind as me who's funnier you or Ben me of course I'm much funnier